Housing Selection Process

 Eligibility to Select and Remain in Housing for the Academic Year

 - Students must have their account in good standing.
-Spring 2013 balances must be paid in full, pre-approved payment arrangements must be paid up to date, and/or outstanding financial aid must be sufficient to cover any balances.
-For questions regarding your account, contact the Student Service Center at 617-824-8655.
+Spring 2015 balances must be paid in full, pre-approved payment arrangements must be paid up to date, and/or outstanding financial aid must be sufficient to cover any balances.
+For questions regarding your account, contact the Office of Student Accounts at 617-824-8655.

 - Immunization Clinic dates for the spring semester are posted on the Center for Health & Wellness (CHW) website.
 If an immunization is needed, students should plan to obtain it prior to the “From” date indicated in Banner.
 For clarification on which immunizations are required, or if hold information is inaccurate, students should contact the CHW at firstname.lastname@example.org.